If you’ve ever been to China, you might have seen some of their interesting dog breeds.

-It’s named after the town in which it was originally bred and is still considered the center of the breed, both in China and the rest of the world.
+It’s named after the town where it was originally bred and is still considered the center of the breed in China and the rest of the world.

 Evidence suggests the breed was created in the 11th century and hunted small animals.

 They are not particularly well known outside of China, and current estimates state that very few purebred Xiasi Dogs are left in the world.

 The breed is very intelligent and agile.

-However, at the same time, the breed is very friendly towards humans and is very protective of its owners.
+However, at the same time, the breed is very friendly toward humans and is very protective of its owners.

 It was also used as a guard dog throughout China and is wary of strangers, particularly when its owner isn’t around.

 The breed’s intelligence makes it very easy to train, and like many other hunting dogs, it shows a willingness to learn.

-While this is useful for domestic owners, unfortunately, it means that they’re still commonly used as fighting dogs in China and are often pitted against boars.
+While this is useful for domestic owners, unfortunately, they’re still commonly used as fighting dogs in China and are often pitted against boars.

-The dogs are judged on a range of things in these fights, and they, unfortunately, prove to be still quite popular.
+The dogs are judged on a range of things in these fights; unfortunately, they are still quite popular.